 Applicants follow the regular procedure for seeking admission to the College.
 After having passed all admissions requirements of SSC, the applicant secures an application form from the Registrar’s and Grants Office.

 A. fill-up the application form issued by the Registrar’s and Grants Office and submit it together with the following:

 1. For those whose parents are employed, submit

 a. photocopy of the latest Income Tax Return (ITR) duly stamped by the BIR

 b.
 Certificate of Employment and Compensation (CEC)

-2. For those whose parents have employment overseas, no employment, or no fixed income, submit the following:
+2. For those whose parents have employment overseas, no employments, or no fixed income,

 a.
 Revenue Memorandum Circular No. 1-98

 b.
 Certification from the BIR